jpothanc/developer-notes/notes/profile.md

 An active participant in hackathons, having won one and adeptly transformed innovative concepts from these competitions into viable, profitable business solutions.

 Chaired Sprint planning meetings with Business and

+He manages front office applications, effectively coordinating the release of essential and regulatory projects, and upholds exemplary ownership of the production environment.
+He is a strong leader, committed to continuous improvement and learning.

+Spearheaded the integration of Bloomberg into the Order Management application, enhancing trader efficiency by managing discussions, understanding technical aspects, and directing the solution's development and deployment.

+Designed 'Vision', a cloud-native product to enhance trade visibility and address audit points.He led its deployment in APAC, supported its adoption in EMEA, and successfully closed additional audit issues.

+Independently developed a cloud-native reference data service using the cache-aside pattern to boost system resiliency.
+This self-initiated project, which included features like health checks, scheduled cache loading, and dynamic indexing, was completed in just two weeks during his vacation.

+Developed "Product Store," a cloud-hosted service that consolidates multiple product data sources into a single resilient API for stocks, futures, indexes, and more.
+This service enabled the decommissioning of a problematic legacy system over 20 years old.

+He developed a range of common libraries for various functions to eliminate duplication and promote resiliency and reuse within the team.